OpenLiberty/arquillian-liberty-dependencies/README.md

 ## Dependencies

-In this repository, you'll find 4 artifacts that you can use in your Maven and Gradle projects.
+In this repository, you'll find 4 artifacts that you can use in your Maven and Gradle projects with Jakarta EE 9.
 They are:

+- `io.openliberty.arquillian:arquillian-liberty-managed-jakarta-junit` for using the Arquillian Liberty Managed container with JUnit
+- `io.openliberty.arquillian:arquillian-liberty-managed-jakarta-testng` for using the Arquillian Liberty Managed container with TestNG
+- `io.openliberty.arquillian:arquillian-liberty-remote-jakarta-junit` for using the Arquillian Liberty Remote container with JUnit
+- `io.openliberty.arquillian:arquillian-liberty-remote-jakarta-testng` for using the Arquillian Liberty Remote container with TestNG

+For Java EE 8 or below, the following 4 artifacts are available:

 - `io.openliberty.arquillian:arquillian-liberty-managed-junit` for using the Arquillian Liberty Managed container with JUnit
 - `io.openliberty.arquillian:arquillian-liberty-managed-testng` for using the Arquillian Liberty Managed container with TestNG